JustAjani/Knight-s-Conquest/README.md

 - **Enemy AI**: Implemented basic enemy AI for attacking the player.[they deal no damage atm]
 - **Health Bar**: Added health bar

+As of July 18,2024: Trying to fix yesterdays bugs:
+- **so far unsucessfull**: lack of knowledge I guess
+- **expiremening with audio:

 ## Objectives
 The primary goals of this project are:
 - **Learning Enemy AI**: Develop and understand the dynamics of enemy AI using Python.